sanhitamj/author_gender_ratio/analysis.md

 4. Missing Labels - or missing gender information

   Out of 203161 rows, original author gender is labeled from 188635 rows (including
     multiple counting).
+These are 10234 unique authors.
+Their gender ratio is 50.3% (women) and 49.3% (men).

   For 762 unique names gender was not labeled.
 Some of these names obviously do not have genders; for example, Sterling Test Prep, Farlex International, Appearance Publishers.
 All those are removed from the further analysis.